The Arborary is a thoughtfully reimagined gathering space set in the foothills of the Berkshires, designed for flexible use and moments of true pause.

 The Story

-From the beginning, the goal was to create a space that encouraged slowing down—where meals stretch long, conversations linger, and the environment feels supportive rather than prescriptive.
+The Arborary began as a deeply personal project—first imagined as the setting for our own wedding.
+We sought to create a space that felt humble, grounded, and uniquely ours; a place where our favorite people could gather and feel the same connection to this land that we do.
+From the beginning, the goal was to create a space that encouraged slowing down—where meals stretch long, conversations linger, and the environment feels homey rather than prescriptive.
 That original intention continues to guide how The Arborary is used today.

 The Setting